TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-delete-failure/solution-escalation.md

 # Escalation

 <!--issueDescription-->

-***INTERNAL CONTENT DO NOT PROVIDE TO CUSTOMER***
+**INTERNAL CONTENT!
+DO NOT PROVIDE TO CUSTOMER!**
 <!--/issueDescription-->

-Try to follow the recommended documents to delete DeleteError cluster or escalate
+Try to follow the recommended documents to delete DeleteError cluster or escalate:

 ## **Recommended Documents**